 - Includes chapters on the usage of these materials in pollutant removal, electrochemical devices, photocatalysts, biomedical applications, and other applications

-- Covers different aspects of composites fabrication from energy storage and catalysts including its preparation, design, and characterization techniques
+- Covers different aspects of composite fabrication from energy storage and catalysts, including preparation, design, and characterization techniques

 - Emphasizes the latest technology in the field of manufacturing and design

-Aimed at researchers, academics, and advanced students in materials science and engineering, this work offers a comprehensive overview and analysis of these extraordinary materials.
+Aimed at researchers, academics, and advanced students in materials science and engineering, this book offers a comprehensive overview and analysis of these extraordinary materials.

 Table of Contents

 1. Significance of Metal-Organic Frameworks Consisting of Porous Materials

 [R. Kumar, Abdullah, Arul Marcel Moshi, S.R.
 Sundara Bharathi, C. Dhanasekaran, S. Sivaganesan, P. Senthamaraikannan, S.S.
 Saravanakumar, and Anish Khan]

 2. Metal-Organic Frameworks for Heavy Metal Removal from Water

 [Thabiso C. Maponya, Katlego Makgopa, Kwena D. Modibane, and Mpitloane J. Hato]

 3. Metal-Organic Framework Nanocomposites for Adsorptive Applications